Qiana Canete, Ashlynn Ford and Zhanelle Geathers will join the Mavericks in the 2014 season.

-Diane Seymour has been the head coach of the UT Arlington volleyball program since 2004.
-Seymour is no stranger to the Mavericks program after coming to UT Arlington in 1984 as a student-athlete and later spending eight years (1996-2003) as the assistant coach.
+Diane Seymour has been the head coach of the UT Arlington volleyball program since 2004 and is entering her tenth season as the Maverick head coach with a 131-145 overall record.
+Seymour is no stranger to the program after coming to UT Arlington in 1984 as a student-athlete and later spending eight years (1996-2003) as the assistant coach.

-Seymour has directed UT Arlington to four double-figure win totals in SLC play.
-Her squads have totaled a 64-54 conference record in seven seasons.
+Seymour has directed UT Arlington to four double-digit winning seasons in SLC play.
 She notched her 100th career victory in 2010 in a five-set match at Texas A&M-Corpus Christi (9/25/10).

 Seymour returned to her alma mater in 1996 as an assistant coach on Janine Smith's staff.
 In her eight years as an assistant, the team captured two regular season championships, two SLC Tournament titles and made two trips to the NCAA Tournament while never finishing lower than fourth in the conference.

-After a successful year in an interim role in 2004, director of athletics Pete Carlon named Seymour the sixth head coach in UT Arlington history on Nov.
+After a successful year as the program's former interim coach in 2004, director of athletics Pete Carlon named Seymour the sixth head coach in UT Arlington history on Nov.
 22, 2004.

 Seymour captained the 1988 squad to 30-4 record and a No. 7 ranking in the final AVCA poll.
 The team earned tournament wins over Pepperdine and Kentucky before being eliminated by eventual national champion Texas.
 Seymour finished her playing career with 48 kills, 95 service aces and 433 digs in 119 matches and 313 sets.
 Including her redshirt season, the Mavs went 140-41 during her playing tenure.